oatlog/oatlog/doc/planning_report/main.typ

 = Goal

 The goal of this project is to implement an e-graph engine that runs faster than other state-of-the-art implementations (like egg @egg, egglog @egglog, eqlog @eqlog) measured in e-nodes per second on existing e-graph rulesets.

+== Limitations

+Our goal can be further clarified by stating what we are not doing.
+We are not

+- applying e-graphs to solve problems, but rather improving e-graph technology itself
+- concerned with performance on worst-case inputs or with proving time complexity bounds, but rather practical performance on practical inputs
+- designing a logic programming language, instead prioritizing interoperability by staying syntactically and semantically close to the egglog language.
+- aiming to implement exactly all functionality present in egglog and eqlog
+- sacrificing expressive power in the name of performance, as Cranelift's aegraphs @acyclic_egraphs do
+- writing an interpreter, and can therefore assume all rules are known up front

+== Evaluation

+As we aim to support theories specified in the egglog language, we can piggy-back on test cases and applications that are already written.
+We aim to primarily verify correctness and benchmark by using the Egglog test suite.
+Additionally, we might also use larger e-graph applications such as Herbie
+@herbie, that already have implementations in the egglog language @egglogHerbie, as an end-to-end case study in the usability and performance of our engine.

 = Approach

+#todo([basic stuff we aim to do])

+#todo([list of ideas we want to investigate])

 == Design and implementation